San Jose charity in need of 2,300 backpacks for August giveaway

 SAN JOSE, Calif.
 (KGO) --Sacred Heart Community Service in San Jose is starting to gear up for its big backpack giveaway on August 10.
-There are 300 spots are still open, but signing up to participate has changed, meaning no long lines.
+There are 300 spots still open, but signing up to participate has changed, meaning no long lines.

 Usually hundreds of parents wait in a long line, sometimes overnight, about a month before the giveaway just to sign up.